ashleve/ActiveRagdoll/README.md

 # UnityActiveRagdoll
-### Implementing active ragdoll from scratch in Unity
+### Implementing active ragdoll for humanoid characters from scratch in Unity

 ![](gifs/activeRagdoll.gif)